 Here are a few of the common additives that are added to the dough before mixing.
-You can pick these up individually or purchase in the form of a bread improver mix.
+You can pick these up individually or purchase them in the form of a bread improver mix.
 There are some household items and also specialist bread products here.
 Let’s take a look:

 Bread made quickly can often include a dash of vinegar to replicate the missing acetic acid that is naturally produced.
-The benefits of acetic acid is mentioned in this article about the dough fermentation process.
+The benefits of acetic acid are mentioned in this article about the dough fermentation process.

 Acetic acid matures the dough which is very good for gas retention, flavour and aroma.
 Be careful not to add too much though!

 Soy is a common additive to bread.
-It’s use is slightly controversial though, over and unnecessary use can destroy bread properties.
+Its use is slightly controversial though, over and unnecessary use can destroy bread properties.
 Adding a small amount (less than 1%) to the flour improves dough handling, creates more consistently proofed bread and adds a small amount of volume to the bread.

 Bean flour aids oxygenation which gives the dough strength initially but over time causes bleaching which takes away flavour and colour from the bread.